scionproto/scion/doc/ColibriDesign.rst

    with constant frequency.
 #.
 The store in the COLIBRI service retrieves each one of the reservations
    that originate in this AS.
 #.
-Per reservation retrieved, the store adds a new index to it and
+Per reservation retrieved, the store adds a new version to it and
    pushes it forward, with the same dynamics as in `Setup a Segment Reservation`_.